This is a recipe for caramel Crispix with homemade caramel sauce mixed in. It’s the perfect no-bake dessert!

 - ½ teaspoon Baking Soda

 - Line a baking sheet with wax paper or if using parchment paper spray with non-stick cooking spray to prevent sticking.
-Pour Crispix cereal into a medium-sized bowl.
+Pour Crispix cereal into a large bowl.

 - Melt butter in a tall saucepan or pot over medium-high heat.
 The caramel will double in volume once the baking soda is added in the next step.
 Add brown sugar and bring to a boil, while continuing to stir.

-- Once boiling, stir in corn syrup, vanilla extract.
+- Once boiling, stir in corn syrup and vanilla extract.
 Let it come to a boil again.
 Add baking soda and continue whisking until it becomes more foamy and doubles in volume.
 Pour mixture over Crispix in the bowl and stir to coat.